 - Eye Contact: In general, Indians prefer to keep eye contact minimal or avert their eyes from the opposite gender rather than sustaining eye contact.
 Some women may avoid eye contact altogether.
 Direct eye contact is generally appropriate so long as you divert your gaze every so often.

-- Whistling or Winking: Both these actions are considered sexually suggestive in India.
+- Whistling and Winking: Both these actions are considered sexually suggestive in India.

 - Head Tilt: People may tilt their head to the side or shake it to both sides to indicate agreement and understanding.
 This head movement is similar to the Western gesture indicating “I don’t know” with a shrug of the shoulders and tilting one’s head to the side.